jsloop42/dreamlisp/README.md

 #### atom/1

 Create an atom with the given element as its value.
 Basically, it acts as a container and has an atomic notion to it.
-However, DreamLisp is single threaded from user's perspective.
+However, DreamLisp is single-threaded from the user's perspective.

 ```
 λ user> (atom {:success 0})